 Freesoul Deactivate Plugins, for Developers

-How to programmatically check if a plugin is globally active (only for versions >= 1.9.3.6).
+How to programmatically check if a plugin is globally active.

-In your custom code, you can check if a plugin is globally active using the function fdp_is_plugin_globally_active( $plugin ).
+In your code, you can check if a plugin is globally active using the function fdp_is_plugin_globally_active( $plugin ).

 Example: